alba1735/oligotools/README.md

-# oligoTools
+# oligoTools tRNA

-OligoTools is a Python package for designing and analyzing oligonucleotides for Northern blots, RT-qPCR, and other applications.
+OligoTools is a Python package for designing and analyzing oligonucleotides for Northern blots, RT-qPCR, and other applications in the context of tRNAs.
 It will generate a set of unique oligos in a size range and will create a bigwig file of the oligo coverage across a genome.
 It can also be used to analyze the coverage of a set of oligos across a genome.

 ## Installation